Rahul Bhat's killing: Kashmiri Pandits take out protest march in Srinagar | Law-Order

 Tehsildar booked for corruption in Bareilly

-Kashmiri Pandit killing: Satish Tikoo's family files fresh plea to place on record Bitta Karate's video confession as proof

-Kashmiri Pandit govt employee shot dead in his office in J-K's Budgam; killing widely condemned
+Kashmiri Pandit employee shot dead by terrorists in Tehsil office in J-K; killing widely condemned

-Last rites conducted for Kashmiri Pandit shot, killed by terrorists in J-K's Budgam

-2 Pak terrorists involved in killing of Kashmiri Pandit govt employee gunned down in J&K: Police
+It's more important for PM to speak on a film than on genocide of Kashmiri Pandits: Rahul Gandhi

+Attack on Kashmiri Pandits out-and-out attack on very soul of Kashmir: Abdullah